Winipedia/pyrig/docs/tests/autouse.md

 **Purpose**: Ensure project management tool (uv) is latest version.

-**Assertion**: Checks uv version and updates if needed.
+**Assertion**: Runs `uv self update` and expects either:
+- Success message indicating already on latest version
+- Acceptable failure (GitHub rate limit, network issues)

 **Scope**: Session (local only, skipped in CI)

-**Why**: Keeps tooling current for development.
+**Why**: Keeps the package manager tooling current for development.
+Unlike dependency updates, this actively updates `uv` if a new version is available.

-These fixtures that update tools and stuff are failing if they do, just so you know it happened and does not it silently.

 ---